matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 If the "Export to ..." button is disabled (grayed out), this means that the information needed to start the export is still incomplete.

-To fix this, make sure that the following conditions are satisfied:
+To fix this, hover over the blue information icon next to the button with your mouse to see what's missing, and make sure that the following conditions are satisfied:

 - At least one corpus is selected.
 - A query has been entered and is valid (showing a green checkmark).